Crews working to restore power with a 2nd storm on the way

 New York Gov. Andrew Cuomo said thousands of utility workers, including 1,300 from out of state, are involved in the recovery operations.

-As of Monday afternoon, over 100,000 customers were still in the dark in Westchester, Dutchess, Putnam, and Sullivan counties, about 58,000 of them in Westchester.
-Over 67,000 were still without electricity in New Jersey.
+On Monday night, about 75,000 customers were still in the dark in Westchester, Dutchess, Putnam, and Sullivan counties, over 47,000 of them in Westchester.

+Over 50,000 were still without electricity in New Jersey, where hundreds of crews continued to work to clear trees and repair power lines damaged by the storm.

+Officials in many communities are still getting into neighborhoods where there is damage and continuing what could be a lengthy cleanup process.

 Elizabeth Melamed was one of tens of thousands without power for three days after a tree crashed on her block, and the temperature in her house continues to drop.